Program Description

 Policy on Transfer and NYU Study Away (Global) Credits (Major and Minor)

-After consultation with the director of undergraduate studies, transfer students may be allowed to apply up to five transfer courses (20 points) toward the major or up to two transfer courses (8 points) toward the minor.
+After consultation with the director of undergraduate studies, transfer students may be allowed to apply up to five transfer courses (20 credits) toward the major or up to two transfer courses (8 credits) toward the minor.
 At least half of the major and minor courses must always be completed in CAS.

 NYU study away/Global courses (e.g., NYU Abu Dhabi) may be considered and treated as transfer credits, even for students matriculated in CAS.
 Majors and minors in Middle Eastern Studies should discuss their study away plans with the director of undergraduate studies.